-- (1) Utilize available DC tie capability that is not already being used by the market; - (2) Notify the Southwest Power Pool Security Coordinator; and - (3) Issue OOM dispatch instructions to uncommitted units available within the expected timeframe of the emergency. - (4) Use available BtB import capacity that is not already being used and inquire about availability of Block Load Transfers.
+- (1) Utilize available DC tie capability that is not already being used by the market; - (2) Notify the Southwest Power Pool Security Coordinator; and - (3) Issue OOM dispatch instructions to uncommitted units available within the expected timeframe of the emergency. - (4) Inquire about availability of Block Load Transfers.

-OSEs will:
+QSEs will:

-(1) Notify ERCOT of any resources uncommitted but available in the timeframe of the emergency.

-Step 2 - Maintain ERCOT Physical Responsive Capability (PRC) on units plus RRS MW Provided from LaaR Equal to 1750 MW.
+- (1) Notify ERCOT of any resources uncommitted but available in the timeframe of the emergency. - (2) Immediately update the HSL of any On-line Resource that is capable of providing extra capacity within thirty (30) minutes.
+The extra capacity must already be part of the QSE's Up Balancing bid curve in order for SPD to utilize the updated Resource Plan. - Step 2 Maintain ERCOT Physical Responsive Capability (PRC) on Resources plus RRS MW Provided from LaaR Equal to 1750 MW.